-One complaint that many women have about wearing weaves is the difficulty they experience as and when trying to wash them.
+One complaint that many women have about wearing weaves is the difficulty they experience when trying to wash them.
 Personally, I prefer to take my weave out before washing but this isn’t a feasible option for all women.
 We found an article on Black Hair Kitchen that offers some tips on washing your extensions.

 Check them out below.